Call now for a FREE Consultation

 It is a common misconception that driving at a speed of 100mph or over on a motorway (or dual carriageway) will automatically result in an immediate disqualification.
 At speeds of up to 100mph, the magistrates are guided to endorse the driving licence with between 4 and 6 penalty points or to impose a discretionary disqualification of between 7 and 28 days.

-For speeds of 101mph to 110mph (and over), the magistrates are guided to impose a disqualification from driving of between 7 and 56 days or to endorse the driving licence with 6 penalty points.
+For speeds of 101mph to 110mph (and over) the magistrates are guided to impose a disqualification from driving of between 7 and 56 days or to endorse the driving licence with 6 penalty points.
 Whilst more difficult to avoid disqualification, in such cases disqualification can again be avoided in favour of the endorsement of penalty points.

 Over the years we have represented many motorists who have found themselves in this position and have successfully avoided disqualification and minimised the consequences of the offence.
-This advice is of course not intended to encourage speeding and each and every motorist must, of course, drive responsibly, however, if you find yourself in this position and require advice, please contact us for advice and a no-obligation consultation on how we can help.
+This advice is of course not intended to encourage speeding and each and every motorist must of course drive responsibly, however if you find yourself in this position and require advice, please contact us for advice and a no obligation consultation on how we can help.

 A Fixed Penalty Notice (FPN) for speeding, is an administrative alternative to prosecution before a Magistrates’ Court.
 If you accept the Fixed Penalty Notice you will be required to pay a penalty of £100.00 and 3 penalty points will be endorsed on your driving licence.
 There is no obligation to accept a Fixed Penalty Notice and you may reject it and request that your case is heard by a court.